acuminous/yadda/README.md

    When 1 green bottle accidentally falls
    Then there are 99 green bottles standing on the wall
 ```
-If you're using a different test framework or want custom annoations you'll need to write the code that process the annotations from the parsed feature or scenario, e.g.
+Next you'll need to write the code that process the annotations from the parsed feature or scenario, e.g.

 ```js
 var Yadda = require('yadda');